-How much money should I start off with?
-Well that depends.
-If you have a lot of small, low priced items, I think around $80 – $100 is a good number. (two $10 bill, four $5 bills, 25 $1 bills, 1 roll of quarters ($10).
-Most hard-core yard sale scavengers will start looking around 7:00a.m. so keep this in mind when you are setting up.
+How much money to start off with: It depends.
+If you have a lot of small, low priced items, $80 – $100 is a good number (two $10 bill, four $5 bills, 25 $1 bills, 1 roll of quarters $10).
+If you have higher priced items, then a little more.

+- Hang clothes if possible.
 A large box or tarp filled with clothes won’t make them sell as well.
-You may consider a tub or box and then have “baby clothes – $0.50 each.”
+For smaller clothes, a small tub or box can work – “baby clothes – 50¢ each.”

-If you’re selling electrical items, have an extension cord handy so that people can test them.
-No smart person is going to just take your word that your television “works great”.
+- For electrical items, have an extension cord handy so people can test them.
+No one is going to take your word that your television “works great”.
 They’re going to want to see it in operation.